What movement types are available?

 CashCommitment

-Creates a temporary cash holding of type C (for Cash Commitment) to reflect the commitment to settling a trade.
+Creates a temporary currency holding of type C (for Cash Commitment) to reflect the commitment to settling a trade.

-Updates the main cash holding (holding type B for Cash Balance) and removes the temporary holding.
+Updates the core currency holding (holding type B for Cash Balance) and removes the temporary holding.

-Note there is no functional difference between these three movement types.
-They simply report activity differently on the transaction date.
+Note: There is no functional difference between these three movement types.
+They simply report activity using different labels on the transaction date.

 CashReceivable

-Creates a temporary cash holding of type R (for Cash Receivable) to reflect the expectation of income from settling a trade.
+Creates a temporary currency holding of type R (for Cash Receivable) to reflect the expectation of income from settling a trade.

 CashAccrual

-Creates a temporary cash holding of type A (for Cash Accrual) to reflect accrual of income from an interest-bearing instrument.
+Creates a temporary currency holding of type A (for Cash Accrual) to reflect accrual of income from an interest-bearing instrument.

 CashForward

-Creates two temporary cash holdings of type F (for Forward FX) to represent each leg of the forward.
+Creates two temporary currency holdings of type F (for Forward FX) to represent each leg of the forward.

-Updates the main cash holdings (holding type B) of both currencies.
+Updates the core currency holding (holding type B) in both currencies.
 Note that in a valuation, this movement type preserves the two legs of the forward.

 CashFxForward